Cart 0

 Since 2015 the SGS has delivered several certificates that require completion of five courses.
 Subject matter for each graduate certificate includes Studies in Pentecostal Theology, Church and Para-Church Leadership, New Testament Studies, and Youth Ministry.

-Alternatively, students may also transfer their Summit School of Graduate Studies courses to the following institutions if they so desire: Southeastern University, TWU/ACTS Seminaries, Regent College.
+Students may also transfer their Summit School of Graduate Studies courses to the following institutions if they so desire: Southeastern University, TWU/ACTS Seminaries, Regent College.
 Academic credits from five core courses are pre-approved to be transferrable to certain study programs in the above-mentioned institutions.

 Name Change